How To Thread Eyebrows With Floss – Step By Step

 Step 3

-It is time to prepare your brows.
-Use an eyebrow brush to sweep your eyebrow hair upward.
 Using the brush to hold the hair in place, use eyebrow scissors to trim the ends of any long hairs.

 Once you have done this, comb the hair downwards and repeat the process to eliminate any long hairs that stick out from the brush.

-Try your best to not over trim your brows.
-When you have finished trimming, brush the hair back into place, and you will immediately notice a difference with your eyebrows.
-Trimming gives your eyebrows a neater and fuller look and makes the threading process easier.
+Try your best not to over-trim your brows.
+When you have finished trimming, brush the hair back into place, and you will immediately notice a difference in your eyebrows.

 Step 4

 You will now need to prepare your floss.
-Take your 14-inch length of dental floss and tie the two ends together, forming a loop.
-Be sure to make the knot tight and firm, and cut off any loose ends to form a clean loop.
+Take a 14-inch length of dental floss and tie the two ends together to form a loop.

 Step 5